dmackca/kung-fu-id-generator/src/README.tpl.md

-# Kung Fu ID Generator
+# Kung-Fu ID Generator

-Randomly generate human-readable ID strings with kung fu words
+Randomly generates human-readable ID strings with kung-fu words

 This function returns a string in the format `<adjective>-<adjective|noun>-<noun>-<grouping noun>`, where all of the words are somewhat related to classic kung-fu movies.
 For example, `fearless-unstoppable-lotus-temple`